-- d) procedures for promptly responding to and investigating reports of bullying or retaliation; - e) information regarding the range of disciplinary and remedial actions that may be taken against an aggressor; - f) procedures for assessing and monitoring the target's and witnesses' need for protective interventions; - g) strategies for protecting from bullying or retaliation any individual who reports bullying, cooperates with an investigation of bullying, or who has reliable information about an act of bullying; - h) procedures consistent with state and federal law for notifying the parents of a target and of an aggressor of the investigative findings and actions to be taken; - provision for the notification of local law enforcement agencies if the principal reasonably believes that criminal charges may be pursued against the aggressor; - j) provision for notifying the parents of the target about the Department of Elementary and Secondary Education's problem resolution system and the process for accessing that system, regardless of the outcome of the bullying determination: - k) provision for annual and ongoing professional development to build the skills of all staff to prevent, identify, and respond to bullying.
-The content of such professional development training(s) shall be in accordance with the requirements of M.G.L. c.71, §370; - 1) provision for the implementation of an evidenced-based anti-bullying instruction in grades 7-12 and for informing parents regarding the instructional contents and strategies for reinforcing the learning at home, the dynamics of bullying, and internet safety.
+- The Bullying Prevention and Intervention Plan shall be in accordance with the requirements of G.L. c.71, §37O and shall include: descriptions of, and statements prohibiting, bullying, cyber-bullying and retaliation consistent with this policy; - a) procedures for students, staff, parents, guardians and others to report bullying or retaliation; - b) provision that reports of bullying or retaliation may be made anonymously but that no disciplinary action shall be taken against a student solely on the basis of an anonymous report; - c) a provision that a student who knowingly makes a false accusation of bullying or retaliation shall be subject to disciplinary action; - d) procedures for promptly responding to and investigating reports of bullying or retaliation; - e) information regarding the range of disciplinary and remedial actions that may be taken against an aggressor; - f) procedures for assessing and monitoring the target's and witnesses' need for protective interventions; - g) strategies for protecting from bullying or retaliation any individual who reports bullying, cooperates with an investigation of bullying, or who has reliable information about an act of bullying; - h) procedures consistent with state and federal law for notifying the parents of a target and of an aggressor of the investigative findings and actions to be taken; - i) provision for the notification of local law enforcement agencies if the principal reasonably believes that criminal charges may be pursued against the aggressor; - j) provision for notifying the parents of the target about the Department of Elementary and Secondary Education's problem resolution system and the process for accessing that system, regardless of the outcome of the bullying determination; - k) provision for annual and ongoing professional development to build the skills of all staff to prevent, identify, and respond to bullying.
+The content of such professional development training(s) shall be in accordance with the requirements of M.G.L. c.71, §37O; - I) provision for the implementation of an evidenced-based anti-bullying instruction in grades 7-12 and for informing parents regarding the instructional contents and strategies for reinforcing the learning at home, the dynamics of bullying, and internet safety.